Understanding Job Application Response Times - Gain Insights!

 There could be a few weeks of interviews lined up, and if they don't find anyone suitable to fill the role, they’ll start calling in other candidates.

-If you’re sending a direct email to a recruiter or hiring manager then you could also expect a reply within a few days.
+If you’re sending a direct email to a recruiter or hiring manager then it’s usually reasonable to expect a reply within a few days.

 Key Takeaway